 Simple Definition of a Z Score

-Referencing the illustration below, the Z score is simply how many standard deviations our point of interest is from the mean of our data set (click on the image to see a full view).
+Referencing the illustration above, the Z-score is simply how many standard deviations our point of interest is from the mean of our data set (click on the image to see a full view).

 To calculate the percentage of data falling inside a given range, the Z score is calculated using the equation: Z= (x-μ)/σ, where x is the value we are interested in, such as an upper or lower specification limit.